cheaplightstore/restaurant/articles/best-restaurant-apps-2025.md

 ---
 title: "The 5 Best Restaurant Apps to Automate Growth in 2025"
 description: "Discover the best restaurant apps for 2025.
 We review Toast, Mailchimp, BentoBox, Owner.com, and Yingrest to help you automate your growth."
-keywords:
-  - restaurant apps
-  - restaurant marketing
-  - restaurant technology
-  - pos system
-  - online ordering
-  - email marketing for restaurants
+keywords: "restaurant apps, restaurant marketing, restaurant technology, pos system, online ordering, email marketing for restaurants"
 ---

 # The 5 Best Restaurant Apps to Automate Growth in 2025